pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 - `int rfid_create_mask_from_value` - Generates the package's mask based on the package received.
 - `int rfid_check_command` - Checks if the received command is valid and present on the EPC-GEN2 protocol.
 - `int rfid_get_ip_id` - Checks the id of the IP core.
+- `rfid_tari_2_clock` - Calculates the tari parameter based on the microprocessor clock.

 ### `sender.c`